 Unhappy with the lack of political representation of the working class in Brazil, he decided to get involved in politics.

-Da Silva is a founding member of Brazil's only socialist political party, Partido dos Trabalhadores
+Lula da Silva is a founding member of Partido dos Trabalhadores, the Workers' Party.

 1966 - Becomes a metalworker and is active in the metalworkers union.